cosmos/cosmos/WHITEPAPER.md

-The Cosmos Hub is operated by a distributed organization that requires a well defined governance mechanism in order to coordinate various changes to the blockchain, such as the validator set, predefined parameters of the system, as well as software and wetware protocol upgrades.
+The Cosmos Hub is operated by a distributed organization that requires a well defined governance mechanism in order to coordinate various changes to the blockchain, such as the variable parameters of the system, as well as software upgrades and constitutional amendments.

 All validators are responsible for voting on all proposals.
-Failing to vote on a proposal in a timely manner will result in the atom holder losing `AbsenteeismPenalty` (DEFAULT 0.5%) of its atoms at most once per `AbsenteeismPenaltyWindow` (DEFAULT 1 week) time period.
+Failing to vote on a proposal in a timely manner will result in the validator becoming inactivated automatically for a period of time called the `AbsenteeismPenaltyPeriod` (DEFAULT 1 week).

 Delegators automatically inherit the vote of the delegated validator.
 This vote may be overridden manually.
 Unbonded atoms get no vote.

-Each proposal requires a deposit of `MinimumProposalDeposit` tokens, which may be a combination one or more tokens include atoms.
-For each proposal, the voter may vote to take the deposit.
+Each proposal requires a deposit of `MinimumProposalDeposit` tokens, which may be a combination one or more tokens including atoms.
+For each proposal, the voters may vote to take the deposit.
 If more than half of the voters choose to take the deposit (e.g. because the proposal was spam), the deposit goes to the reserve pool, except any atoms which are burned.